-The proponent shall describe the consultations and the information periods that they will hold or that they have already held within the context of the project at the local, regional and national levels, where applicable.
+The proponent shall describe the consultations and the information sessions that it will hold or that it has already held within the context of the project at the local, regional and national levels, where applicable.
 It shall indicate the methods used and their relevance, the places where the consultation was held, the persons and organizations consulted, the concerns voiced and the extent to which this information was incorporated in the design of the project as well as in the environmental impact statement.
 Moreover, the proponent shall describe any outstanding issues.

-Consultation will include discussions with:
+Consultation should include discussions with the following, as appropriate:

 - i) Alberta provincial representatives;

 - ii) Federal government representatives;

 - iii) First Nations organizations;

-- iv) Commercial, industrial, agricultural, recreational and traditional users;
+- iv) Commercial, industrial, agricultural, recreational and traditional land users;

 - v) Environmental organizations and citizen's coalitions; and

 - vi) Other potentially interested parties.